ENTRY-LEVEL JOBS IN 2021

 Cover letter and resume

 Chances are, your resume is pretty outdated and isn't a proper reflection of your current skills.
-As a recent graduate, your education should be at the top...
+As a recent college graduate, your education should be at the top...
 Tailor the structure of your resume to the entry-level job you're applying to.
 You can divide your experiences into ones that are relevant to the post and additional ones.
 See if you can't reference the skills listed in the entry-level job description in some way or another.
 Most websites use application tracking systems.
 To make sure your CV passes pre-selection, include industry buzzwords and core keywords.
 Make sure to include relevant information and experiences no matter how unflattering they seem.
 If you focus on transferable skills, you can transform even the most menial student jobs into valuable experiences.

 How to design your cover letter

-Even though less than 50% of hiring managers take a look at it, the cover letter can be an incredibly convincing argument in your favor.
+The cover letter can be an incredibly convincing argument in your favor.
 Apply the same strategy as the one you use for your resume: be relevant, use industry lingo and tailor it to your audience.
 A thoughtful and original cover letter can really change the game.
 Start by researching the company and looking at their social media presence.
 If you know the audience you're talking to, you'll be able to not only to speak to them but like them.
 There's no better way to show you're a perfect fit than by nailing the company's tone and voice.
 Capitalize on your skills and experiences without forgetting to quantify them.
 By transforming vague statements into data filled claims, you show the impact you’ve had in your previous positions in a more concrete way.

 The interview is one of the most important steps in the process.
 It’s the moment when the hiring manager puts a face and a character to your resume and cover letter.
 Don’t worry, it’s not as daunting as it seems!
 A good interview can move you from the okay pile to seeming like the perfect fit.
 Like with your cover letter or resume, try to personalize the process and tailor your answers and behavior to the company as much as possible.